3. Cultural and creative sectors

 Institutional support for the music market in Poland

-- Institutional support provided to musicians of a diverse nature and manifested in the activities of public entities (Ministry of Culture and National Heritage, public institutes), market entities (media) and non-governmental entities (associations, foundations, copyright management associations);
+- Institutional support provided to musicians of a diverse nature and manifested in the activities of public entities (Ministry of Culture and National Heritage, public institutes), market entities (media) and nongovernmental entities (associations, foundations, copyright management associations);

 - There are two main paths of providing support - direct (programmes, scholarships, competitions, awards) and indirect (promotion, popularization);

 - Supporting entities from the non-governmental sector are mainly associations and foundations, e.g. the Meakultura Foundation, the Association of Polish Musicians, the Polish Music Foundation, the Association of Independent Polish Phonography, and trade and collective management unions (eg ZAIKS, ZPAV, STOART, SAWP).
+There are also cooperation networks that most often associate with other smaller entities from the nongovernmental sector, such as the Music Export Poland Foundation, the Alliance of Independent Music Producers, and the Polish Music Council.

-Last update: December, 2020
+Last update: July, 2026

 Since 1950, the Institute of Industrial Design promotes effective use of design among Polish businesses and the public sector.
 The Institute also organises trainings for companies from different sectors, institutions and local governments.
 It promotes innovation and good design practices through organising exhibitions and competitions such as "Dobry Wzór" (Good Design).

-Last update: December, 2020
+Last update: July, 2026

 The Programme for Tourism Development until 2020 states that tourism is an important part of the Polish economy.

 The tourism economy can significantly contribute to the improvement of economic, territorial and social cohesion in Poland.
 The sustainable development of the high-quality tourism sector is one of the directional development priorities of the European Union.
 This raises the challenge of strengthening the economic and social potential conducive to the growth of the tourism sector, understood as an element of economic competitiveness of European regions.
 Tourism is a factor in the diversification of the economy, causing the demand for qualified staff, innovative services and modern management tools as well as research and analysis supporting sustainable economic development based on tourism.
 All this creates new opportunities to view the development of tourism as part of a regional policy that strengthens the competitiveness of a given territory.
-Unfortunately, there is still a lack of regulation and data focusing on cultural and creative tourism.